alexplaka/AbStochKin/README.md

 $ pip install abstochkin
 ```

-## Requirements
+### Requirements
-Significant effort has been made to only use Python's scientific ecosystem
+The package relies only on Python's scientific ecosystem
-libraries (`numpy`, `scipy`, `sympy`, `matplotlib`) and
+libraries (`numpy`, `scipy`, `matplotlib`, `sympy`) and
 the standard library for implementing the core components of the algorithm.
-These requirements can be easily met in any Python (3.10+) environment a
+These requirements can be easily met in any Python (3.10+) environment.
-user may use.

 ## What processes can be modeled?
-- Simple processes (0th, 1st, 2nd order)
+- Simple processes (0th, 1st, 2nd order).
-- Processes obeying Michaelis-Menten kinetics (1st order)
+- Processes obeying Michaelis-Menten kinetics (1st order).
-- Processes that are regulated by one or more species
-- through activation or repression (0th, 1st, 2nd order)
+- Processes that are regulated by one or more species through activation or repression (0th, 1st, 2nd order).
-- Processes that are regulated and obey Michaelis-Menten kinetics (1st order)
+- Processes that are regulated *and* obey Michaelis-Menten kinetics (1st order).

 ## Usage
 Here is a simple example of how to run a simulation: consider the process
-$A -> B$, the conversion of agents of species $A$ to agents of species $B$.
+$A \rightarrow B$, the conversion of agents of species $A$ to agents of species $B$.
 Notice that we represent the process in standard chemical notation, therefore
 there are 'reactants' and 'products' and each species has a stoichiometric
 coefficient associated with it (implied to be $1$ if it is not explicitly written).
 The rate constant for this process is specified to be $k=0.2$ and has units of
 reciprocal seconds.
 Here, we assume a homogeneous population; that is, all
 agents of species $A$ have the same propensity to 'transition' to species $B$.
+Thus, the value $k=0.2$ applies to all $A$ agents when determining the transition
+probability within a given time step.

 We then run an ensemble of simulations by specifying the initial population
 sizes ($A$: $100$ agents, $B$: $0$ agents) and the simulated time of $10$ seconds.